CHIMERA-Bench: A Benchmark Dataset for Epitope-Specific Antibody Design: Appendix

+\textbf{Fraction of Native Contacts (Fnat)} is the proportion of native antibody--antigen contact pairs that the design recovers.
+It ranges from 0 to 1, and higher is better.

-where $\mathbf{X}_\text{iface}$ denotes the C$\alpha$ coordinates of interface residues (those participating in contacts) and LRMSD is the Kabsch-aligned C$\alpha$ RMSD of the full antibody~\citep{basu2016dockq}.
+\textbf{Interface RMSD (iRMSD)} is the C$\alpha$ RMSD computed over the interface residues alone, in \AA{} with lower being better. $\mathbf{X}_\text{iface}$ denotes the C$\alpha$ coordinates of residues participating in contacts.

+\textbf{Docking Quality (DockQ)}~\citep{basu2016dockq} is a single CAPRI-style score that combines Fnat, iRMSD, and the Kabsch-aligned full-antibody C$\alpha$ RMSD (LRMSD).
+It ranges from 0 to 1, and higher is better.
 Both native and predicted contact sets are computed symmetrically from C$\alpha$--C$\alpha$ distances at the 8~\AA{} cutoff.